wlanboy/raspberrypi/windows-share.md

-# Create share for windows clients
+# Create smb share for windows clients
+Commands to create a smb share for windows clients on any linux pc.

 ## install dependencies